brian-moretti/RestApi-project/README.md

 ## :desktop_computer: The project

-The project is a REST API made for a startup born to help people to better undestand and get accessibility the statal bonuses and services.
-The API will help the creation of a dashboard to view all the information.
+The project involves a REST API designed for a startup dedicated to assisting people in better understanding and accessing state bonuses and services.
+The API will facilitate the creation of a dashboard for comprehensive information viewing.
 (No front-end code)

 ## :gear: Instruction